Emergency Treatment Fund 2024

 Contribution agreement total: $1,909,367

-This program will offer immediate intervention through a Mobile Response Unit staffed with trained counselors, providing crisis outreach, counseling, and culturally relevant programming, while also connecting individuals to treatment options.
+This program will offer immediate intervention through a Mobile Response Unit staffed with trained counselors, providing crisis outreach, counseling, and culturally relevant programming, and also connecting individuals to treatment options.
 This initiative aims to foster long-term recovery, resilience, and community health, bridging the gap created by the community's isolation and extended wait times for external healthcare services.

 Kii Daanaandwengwan (The Earth is Healing Me)